 Varieties and Selection

-There are many different varieties of garlic, each with its own unique flavor and characteristics.
+There are many different varieties of garlic, each with its unique flavor and characteristics.
 One popular variety is Spanish Roja Garlic, which is a hardneck garlic known for its spicy and robust flavor.
 It is also known for its large cloves and firm bulbs.

 When selecting garlic, look for firm bulbs with tight, unbroken skin.
 The cloves should be plump and evenly sized.
-Avoid garlic that is soft, shriveled, or has green sprouts, as this can indicate that it is past its prime.
+Avoid garlic that is soft, shrivelled, or has green sprouts, as this can indicate that it is past its prime.

 Spanish garlic is a flavorful and aromatic bulb that comes in many varieties.
 When selecting garlic, choose firm bulbs with large cloves.